The Crassula muscosa [pronounced KRASS-oo-la muss-KOH-suh], the watch chain succulent plant, is native to South Africa and Namibia.

 Remove any old soil by shaking off the roots before planting them in a new pot.
 Discard any dry or damaged roots.

-Zipper plants can deal with excessive pruning.
-However, in order to promote branching, it is advisable to pick out the tips only occasionally.
+The muscosa watch chain crassula plant can deal with excessive pruning.
+However, to promote branching, picking out tips only occasionally is advisable.

 Crassula Muscosa Pest or Disease Problems

-Zipper plant is susceptible to mealy bugs and scale insects.
+Zipper plant is susceptible to mealy bugs, aphids, and scale insects.
 These pests can spread from other affected plants in the vicinity.

-Treat the plan with Neem oil insecticide and move the affected plants to another area.
+Treat the plant with Neem oil insecticide and move the affected plants to another area.